Double Vision (Diplopia)

 Is double vision a sign of a stroke?

 It can be.
-Double vision that starts suddenly, especially with facial drooping, arm weakness, speech difficulty, or severe headache, could indicate a stroke and requires immediate emergency care.
+Double vision that starts suddenly, especially with facial drooping, arm weakness, speech difficulty, balance trouble, confusion, or severe headache, could indicate a stroke.
+Call 911 immediately.

 How long will the workup take?